MUSEUM TEMPORARILY CLOSED

-The Van Abbemuseum is open to the public.
-We do everything we can to ensure a safe and pleasant visit.
-Below you’ll find an overview of al the precautionary measures.
+Below you’ll find an overview of al the precautionary measures for when the museum reopens.
 Make sure to read them carefully before your visit.

 - Are you experiencing any symptoms?
 Make sure to stay at home.
 These symptoms include: a cold, runny nose, sore throat, mild cough, high temperature or a fever (above 38 degrees Celsius) and/or tightness of the chest.

 - Visits are only possible when you have a pre-booked ticket with a time slot.
 That way, the arrival of visitors is spread over the hour, once inside there is no limit to the length of your stay.
 As long as a time slot isn’t fully booked, it's possible to buy tickets at the door.
 But even in that case: only online, using your own smartphone, laptop or device.
 Please have your ticket and / or discount card ready upon arrival for a smooth process when tickets are scanned.